stoplightio/docs/articles/modeling/shared-params-responses.md

 ## Shared Responses

 Shared responses provide a way to re-use response objects across multiple API endpoints without having to duplicate effort.
-Similar to shared properties discussed above, shared responses allow you to reference a single response multiple times without having to recreate each response manually.
+Similar to the shared properties discussed above, shared responses allow you to reference a single response multiple times without having to recreate each response manually.
 The added benefit of this approach is that updates to the shared response object are